Table of Contents

 What Causes Congenital Hearing Loss?

-Most hearing impairments in children is genetic in origin and are usually a single gene defect.
+Most hearing impairments in children are genetic in origin and are usually a single gene defect.
 Other causes include environmental or prenatal factors.

-The World Health Organisation indicates 40% of congenital hearing loss is due to non-preventable genetic factors.
+The World Health Organisation indicates that 40% of congenital hearing loss is due to non-preventable genetic factors.